Jaeger-LeCoultre Cal.P450/2C 18ct Pink Gold 1943

 The movement has been fully overhauled and serviced by our watchmaker.
 This involves complete dismantling to each of its component parts, ultrasonic cleaning, microscope inspection and replacement of parts as required, only with new JLC originals, then careful reassembly and oiling ready for final testing and careful calibration.
 As can be seen in the images, the movement is in superb condition.

 The movement is signed ‘Jaeger-LeCoultre’ and ‘Swiss’ with the calibre number P450/2C and the movement serial number 266193, dating the year of manufacture to 1943.

 The watch is now running perfectly having been calibrated and timed at +6 seconds per day which is truly outstanding for any watch of this age!
 The watch has a runtime of 43 hours from its fully wound state which shows the movement is particularly strong and running well within expected parameters.
 It is now ready for many more decades of faithful service and we are therefore more than happy to offer this watch with our 12 months’ warranty* and to assist with servicing again in around three years time.

 *Please note – our 12 months’ warranty is only applicable if the list price is paid.

 The Watch Case

-The 18ct Pink Gold watch case is the much rarer than yellow gold and oversize at 36mm in diameter, excluding the crown.
+The rarer and more desirable 18ct pink gold watch case measures an oversize 36mm in diameter, excluding the crown.
 This is considered an oversize case as typical Jaeger-LeCoultre watch cases sizes were 33mm at the time this watch was made.

 The case is a superbly made two-piece designed case for increased dust and moisture protection.
 It has a thin bezel and straight swept-back lugs which add elegance and simplicity to the watch.
 It is in excellent condition, having just received a very gentle and sympathetic clean and polish as the watch has obviously been very well cared for and there are no dings, scratches or other marks visible to the naked eye.